unskript/Awesome-CloudOps-Automation/Slack/legos/slack_post_image/README.md

         channel: Name of slack channel.
         message: Message sent to channel.
         image: File Name of the image to be sent in the message.

+    Note: Your Slack App will need the ```files:write``` scope.
+Your Bot will also need to be a member of the channel that you wish to send the message to.

 ## Lego Input
 This Lego take four inputs handle, channel, message and image.